ywamsendai/ywamsendai-wiki/docs/ywam/finances.md

 Please feel free to ask specific questions regarding this Team Member Contribution.
 We want to be as transparent as possible in regards to community finances!

+### How to make contribution

+The preferred method of making your member contribution is a bank transfer from your JP Bank account to YWAM Sendai's JP Bank account.
+This can be easily done online via JP Direct (ゆうちょダイレクト).
+You can find directions on how to make a transfer [here.](https://www.jp-bank.japanpost.jp/direct/pc/guide/dr_pc_gd_densin.html) (Japanese only).

+The YWAM Sendai JP Bank account number is: **10140-65305041**

+You can also send this money using a JP Bank ATM, or if all else fails, you can give it in cash to the Finance role (currently Gary).
+This person can also assist you in making the bank transfers.

 ## Financial Records & Budgeting

 Not everyone knows how to, or has experience with, budgeting.
 Not only do we want to be good stewards of the money God is entrusting us with, but it is also practically helpful to budget and keep track of our finances.